Policy Statement 25

 IX: Computation of Fees and Charges: For parks, recreation and cultural activities offered by the Town on a fee basis, fees computed on a percentage basis shall be rounded downward to the nearest dollar when the result ends in .01-.49 and upward to the nearest dollar when the result ends in .50-.99.

-X. Evaluation of Policy and Fees: In January of each year, or at intervals deemed appropriate by the Director, administrative fees and charges for the various programs and related fee schedules shall be reviewed.
+X. Evaluation of Policy and Fees: At intervals deemed appropriate by the Director, administrative fees and charges for the various programs and related fee schedules shall be reviewed.
 All recommendations for policy changes or fee adjustments shall be approved by the Town Council prior to implementation.